-The Songcatchers Music Series, now in its 15th year, showcases acoustic music with roots in the Southern Appalachians and the musicians who nurture the tradition of passing this heritage on to others.
+The Songcatchers Music Series, now in its 16th year, showcases acoustic music with roots in the Southern Appalachians and the musicians who nurture the tradition of passing this heritage on to others.
 The Songcatchers Music series is an official part of the Blue Ridge National Heritage Area’s Blue Ridge Music Trail.
-Morrow Insurance Agency is this year’s sponsor.

 Laura Boosinger and Josh Goforth have been collaborating together for some time.
 Two exceptional musicians and entertainers present a varied set of old-time favorites, originals, a little swing and sparkling duet harmonies.